pitdicker/pitdicker.github.io/_posts/2020-01-01-Creative-methods-on-interior-mutability-types.md

 Both `parking_lot` and `shared_mutex` return `Mapped*` types from their map methods. `shared_mutex` has a potentially useful method: it can [`recover`](https://docs.rs/shared-mutex/0.3/shared_mutex/struct.MappedSharedMutexReadGuard.html#method.recover) a reference to the entire value from a mapped reference, without releasing the lock, if you can also provide a reference to the mutex / RW lock.

 It is worth noting that a library can't provide both `split_mut` and `recover` on a mutable (mapped) smart pointer. `split_mut` would allow multiple mutable references to exist, pointing to different parts of the value.
 Recovering from one a mutable reference to the entire value would alias the other ones.

+### `map` and reentrant mutexes
+`parking_lot` provides a `map` and `try_map` method on its [`ReentrantMutexGuard`](https://docs.rs/lock_api/0.3/lock_api/struct.ReentrantMutexGuard.html).
+A reentrant mutex can't hand out mutable references, so must be used in combination with single-treaded interior mutability types.
+But with a shared reference in `ReentrantMutexGuard::map` you can't descend into such a type, so map is rarely useable in practice.

+The upside is that `ReentrantMutexGuard::map` does not need to return a `MappedReentrantMutexGuard` type (although `parking_lot` currently does).
+Because `ReentrantMutex` doesn't hand out mutable references, it doesn't have the problem that `Mutex` and `RwLock` have where a mapped smart pointer can be invalidated when [temporary lending out a mutable reference to another thread](#temporary-lending-out-a-mutable-reference-to-another-thread).

 ## Downgrading or upgrading a smart pointer
 Basic API: